 Note: See all of your flows and check status on the Power Automate website.

 After creating this particular flow, add an email to the list or library to send an email like the following.

-Note: Power Automate is not available in the classic experience.
+Note: Power Automate is not available in the classic experience of SharePoint.